Carly07/the_gin_shed/README.md

 * Complete form correctly.
 Confirm success message displayed and user redirected to the new recipe page.
 Check recipe details are listed correctly.

 #### Cocktail Results Page
-* Navigate to the 'View Recipes' page and confirm that recipe results are displaying as expected, with the recipe details underneath the image.
+* Navigate to the 'View Recipes' page and confirm that recipe results are displaying as expected, with the recipe information underneath the image.
 * On desktop view, confirm that there are four recipes listed in a row and that rows are separated with a horizontal rule.
 * Confirm that the number of recipes listed in each row reduces as the screen size gets smaller, first down to three recipes per row, then two and finally one recipe per row on mobile views.
 * Check that there are no duplicates or missing recipes.